Polish–Lithuanian War

-The Polish–Lithuanian War (in Polish historiography, Polish–Lithuanian Conflict) was an undeclared war between newly-independent Lithuania and Poland following World War I, which happened mainly, but not only, in the Vilnius and Suwałki regions.
-The war is viewed differently by the respective sides.
-According to Lithuanian historians, it was part of the Lithuanian Wars of Independence and lasted from May 1919 to 29 November 1920.
-Polish historians deem the Polish–Lithuanian war as occurring only in September–October 1920.
-Since the spring of 1920, the conflict became part of the wider Polish–Soviet War and was largely shaped by its progress.
-It was subject to international mediation at the Conference of Ambassadors and the League of Nations.
+The Polish–Lithuanian War was an undeclared war fought in the aftermath of World War I between newly independent Lithuania and Poland, with fighting mainly in the Vilnius and Suwałki regions, which was part of the Lithuanian Wars of Independence and lasted from May 1919 to 29 November 1920.
+From the spring of 1920 onward, the conflict happened alongside the wider Polish–Soviet War and was affected by its progress.
+It was subject to unsuccessful international mediation at the Conference of Ambassadors and the League of Nations.